milahu/collapseos/recipes/rc2014/README.md

 code of the Full Forth, which was appended to the binary inner core in ROM.
 This results in a compiled dictionary, in RAM, at address 0x8000+system RAM.

+Wouldn't it be great if we could save that compiled binary in ROM and save the system the trouble of recompiling itself on boot?

 Unfortunately, this compiled dictionary isn't usable as-is.
 Offsets compiled in there are compiled based on a 0x8000-or-so base offset.
 What we need is a 0xa00-or-so base offset, that is, something suitable to be appended to the boot binary, in ROM, in binary form.

-Fortunately, inside the compiled source is the contents of link.fs which will allow us to relink our compiled dictionary so that in can be relocated in ROM, next to our boot binary.
+Fortunately, inside the compiled source is the contents of the Linker (B120) which will allow us to relink our compiled dictionary so that in can be relocated in ROM, next to our boot binary.
 I won't go into relinking details.
 Look at the source.
 For now, let's just use it:

     RLCORE